matuteiglesias/journal/content/Dev/2025-07-15_Optimized_Multi-Output_Classification_with_XGBoost.md

 **🕒 20:10–20:45**
 **🏷️ Labels**: Xgboost, Multi-Output, Classification, Error Diagnosis, Machine Learning
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to diagnose and resolve errors in multi-output classification using XGBoost and other machine learning models, while also optimizing model performance through refactoring and evaluation.
+The session aimed to diagnose and resolve errors in multi-output classification using XGBoost and other [[machine learning]] models, while also optimizing model performance through [[refactoring]] and evaluation.

 ### Key Activities
 - Diagnosed and provided solutions for errors in XGBoost multi-output classification.